Whilst we announced what we were doing at the Rouleur Classic in 2016, actually getting there and executing it was a different matter!

 From the outside, it seemed like organised chaos with a huge number of exhibitors, specialist exhibition staff and tradespeople all onsite working towards the common goal of being up and running for 6pm!

 Jim and his team helped us erect the washing line, making sure we didn't leave a single mark on the white walls whilst at the same time ensuring they didn't fall down half way through either!

 We'd also spent a fair bit of time photographing all of the jerseys and borrowing some text from Andy's Art of the Jersey book to decorate the walls.

 The show was a amazing and we enjoyed our participation immensely.

 It was actually nice to be able to talk to people - existing customers and other visitors who had no idea who we were - without the pressure of having to "sell" anything.
-Apart from the Drops 2016 team jersey (which was included for comparison) - it's only the Brooklyn, Cilo/Aufina, Drops, La Vie Claire, Peugeot/Shell, KAS and Reynolds that we currently reproduce as replicas as part of our retro peloton.
+Apart from the 2016 Drops jersey (which was included for comparison) - it's only the Brooklyn, Cilo/Aufina, La Vie Claire, Peugeot/Shell and KAS we currently reproduce as replicas as part of our retro peloton.